So, you’ve got the dreaded school supply list in hand and you’re ready to dive into the world of pencils, binders, and backpacks.

 And while acute toxicity is certainly very important (especially in children’s products), it doesn’t take into account the potential long-term effects of things like endocrine disruptors, carcinogens, allergens, etc.

-Children are more vulnerable to the longterm effects of these types of toxins, which is all the more reason to be aware of them.
+Children are more vulnerable to the longterm effects of these types of toxic chemicals, which is all the more reason to be aware of them.

 (Pound for pound, children breathe more air, drink more water, and eat more food than adults.
 Not only that, but their bodies and minds are still developing, making them more vulnerable to slight changes in hormonal functioning, which can be impacted by endocrine disrupting chemicals such as phthalates and bisphenols.)